bbc/audiowaveform/CONTRIBUTING.md

 We love hearing feedback from people who use our software, so if you are using this for something interesting, please let us know.

 Contributions are welcomed and encouraged.
-If you're thinking of writing a new feature, please first discuss the change you wish to make, either by raising an issue, or contacting us directly, e.g, [by email](mailto:irfs@bbc.co.uk).
+If you're thinking of writing a new feature, please first discuss the change you wish to make, either by raising an issue, or contacting us directly, e.g., [by email](mailto:chris@chrisneedham.com).

 We may not always be able to respond immediately to feedback, so please bear with us and have patience.